 "I wasn't expecting to call you," Mike admitted.
 "But this is good.
 You need the experience."
 He glanced over.
 "But come on, kid.
 Get your muddy shoes off my car."

 Jesse tied the second knot and dropped his feet to the ground.
 He rubbed at a smudge of dirt that was left behind.
 "I need sleep though," he said.
-"I mean, Mike, yo.
-I feel like I'm running on empty.
-It's like, what about tonight?
-How do I do this, and then show up to the lab?"
+"I mean, Mike, I feel like I'm running on empty.
+It's like, I do this, and then show up to the lab?"